Fiery skipper: Invasiveness and status as pests

 The larval stage of the fiery skipper is known to damage turfgrass, something that has become a problem in the states of California and Hawaii.
 Turfgrass is a term used to refer to grass blades that are tightly associated with one another by roots, leaves, and stems, and grown for a variety of reasons including aesthetics, density, and consistency.
 Other butterflies of the genus Hesperiidae may be considered as pests to other plant systems such as bananas and palms.

-In 1970, fiery skippers were first discovered in Hawaii and have since populated all islands but that of Lana.
+In 1970, fiery skippers were first discovered in Hawaii and have since populated all islands but Lanai.
 Following its discovery on the island of Oahu, the fiery skipper has become known as an invasive species with primary concerns centered around larval consumption of turfgrass.

 Treatment of turfgrass with the use of insecticides is recommended if the number of fiery skipper larvae is found to be 15 after surveying a plot.
 A 1959 article in Southern California Turfgrass Culture identified fiery skipper larvae commonly occurring on and causing damage to bentgrass and suggested the use of aldrin, dieldrin, or heptachlor sprays as insecticides.
 A mixture of either 0.0015% pyrethrins or 0.25% detergent with 4L of water may also be used to survey the number of fiery skipper larvae present within a given patch.
 The technique works best in 1860 cm2 circular patches.
-Surveying should occur within 5 to 10 minutes of application with roughly 90-100% of larval populations present.
+Surveying should occur within 5 to 10 minutes of application with roughly 90–100% of larval populations present.